ivanov/popular-front/README.md

 - [ ] and when the token is wrong (403)
 - [ ] support comm messages
 - [ ] message order editor (vi keys)
-      - delete with 'd' or 'x'
+      x delete with 'd' or 'x'
       - paste with 'p'
       - copy with 'y'
       - undo with 'u' (ideally would be multi-level)